xtitusx/type-guard/README.md

 **type-guard** performs a runtime check that guarantees the type and value of properties in some scopes.

+* 🚀 Node.js ready for launch.

+* 🚀 Angular ready for launch.

 In a Domain Driven Design approach, it is very useful to check constraints on Domain Entity and ValueType properties.

 It relies on Tyr to: